-DOMESTIC ABUSE: Here’s wisdom on counseling victims.
+Here’s wisdom on counseling victims of domestic abuse.
 Guest writer Joshua Waulk, director of Baylight Counseling, says domestic abuse, in all forms, is anti-gospel and anti-Christ.
-His article appeared first here and is used with permission.
+His article appeared first on his blog and is used with permission.

 Domestic abuse, in all forms, represents a gross departure from how Scripture portrays biblical marriage, including the example of self-sacrificial love modeled for the church by Jesus.